Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

 In this case, the model above, which is the model for the baseline, can be considered to be $\tilde{u}_{ij}=e^{(\beta_i+\beta_j)x_{ij}}$ and $1/(1+e^{(\beta_i+\beta_j)})$ can be left in the normalizing constant $\tilde{u}$.

-\paragraph{Definition of hierarchical $\beta$-models.} Now again suppose that there is a dependency graph $D$ that satisfies the Markov dependence property, and is modeled by the hierarchical model (\ref{eq:05}).
+Now again suppose that there is a dependency graph $D$ that satisfies the Markov dependence property, and is modeled by the hierarchical model (\ref{eq:05}).

-We have observed that cliques in $D$ correspond to stars and triangles in $G$.
+We have observed in Section 2 that cliques in $D$ correspond to stars and triangles in $G$.
 In order to define the hierarchical $\beta$-model, we set the following constraints on the parameters in the model in (\ref{eq:05}) that conform with the constraints in the $\beta$-model.
-The remaining parameters, after setting the constraints, are denoted by vectors of parameters $(\beta)_i$ and a single vector of parameter $\tau_i$.
+The remaining parameters, after setting the constraints, are denoted by vectors of parameters $(\beta)_i$ and a single vector of parameter $\eta_i$.

-An interpretation of the parameters is provided in the next subsection.
-As before, notice that $\beta_i^{(r)}$ are hierarchical in the sense that if $\beta_i^{(r)}=0$ then $\beta_i^{(r+1)}=0$.
+An interpretation of the parameters is provided below.
+As before, $\beta_i^{(r)}$ are hierarchical in the sense that if $\beta_i^{(r)}=0$ then $\beta_i^{(r+1)}=0$.
 In the saturated model, the number of parameters is $n^2$, but when the maximal clique size in the dependency graph is of size $d$, the number of parameters is $n\cdot d$.